lukejamestodd1/fruit_salad/fruit_salad.md

 Create a new branch called stone_fruits. add the names of three ROOT VEGETABLES here:

-1. CARROT
+1. Mango
-2. RADDISH
+2. Plum
-3. PARSNIP
+3. Apricot

 Save, add and commit your changes, then push the stone_fruits branch to the remote.